Ikigami: The Ultimate Limit

 Ikigami: The Ultimate Limit (イキガミ, Ikigami) is a Japanese manga series written and illustrated by Motoro Mase.
 The manga was serialized in Shogakukan's Weekly Young Sunday (2005–2008) and Weekly Big Comic Spirits (2008–2012).
-A national prosperity law has been passed in a dystopian nation resulting in citizens between the ages of 18–24 being randomly selected to die for the good of the nation.
-These citizens are given 24-hour notification of their impending death.
-These notifications are known as "ikigami"—the ostensible reason for this system being to help demonstrate the value of life.
+The story takes place in a dystopian nation where a national prosperity law has been passed resulting in citizens between the ages of 18 and 24 being randomly selected to die for the good of the nation.
+These citizens are given 24-hour notification of their impending death—the ostensible reason for this system being to help demonstrate the value of life.
+These notifications are known as "ikigami".

 The manga was adapted into a live-action film titled Ikigami in 2008 with Tomoyuki Takimoto as its director.

 Plot summary

 In first grade, all students receive an inoculation.
-A small percentage of these inoculations includes a nano capsule which via radio-control will kill the receiver somewhere between the ages of 18–24.
+A small percentage of these inoculations includes a nano capsule which via radio-control will kill the receiver somewhere between the ages of 18 and 24.
 The government believes that the threat of unexpected death will increase prosperity and productivity in its citizens.
 And indeed this increased prosperity is evident, but at a great cost: innocent lives.
 Citizens who do not agree with the National prosperity law and who publicly voice their opinions are accused of "thought crime."